oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 Some customers want more control over the lifecycle of encryption keys.
 By default, Landing Zone provisions a *Vault* with a *Key* that is used to encrypt a sample Object Storage bucket.
 While this key could be used by other clients, we recommend creating different keys for security and lifecycle reasons.
 Currently, Landing Zone does not expose any variables to control the provisioning of vaults and keys.

-**Note**: Encrypting with customer-managed keys is a CIS Foundations Benchmark Level 2 requirement.
+**_NOTE:_** Encrypting with customer-managed keys is a CIS Foundations Benchmark Level 2 requirement.

 ### Vulnerability Scanning